Finance for Recording and Reproduction

 While it may be possible to set up in a shared technical space, the need for soundproofing may restrict the choices available to you.
 You will need to budget for conversion of the bare space to your particular needs.
 You will also have additional costs, including power and business rates to budget for.

-We can provide solutions for your premises leasing needs <link>
+We can help you find the solutions for your premises leasing needs.

 Renting may be unavoidable in the early days of your business.
 However, renting premises restricts what you can do with your space, and means ongoing costs, and puts your business at risk of rent increases.
-Buying premises with a commercial mortgage <link> could be a sound investment, as it could allow you to plan your facilities without compromises.
+Buying premises with a Commercial Mortgage could be a sound investment, as it could allow you to plan your facilities without compromises.

 You’ll need to think about how you will structure your business.
 A limited company or a partnership may be the most appropriate foundation for the future.
 The costs involved for incorporation are minimal.